Convergence Analysis of Mean Shift: Related Work

 \section{Related Work}

 Convergence properties of the mode estimate sequence $(\by_t)_{t\in\bbN}$ have been discussed in several papers.
 Some early convergence studies are, however, not rigorous.
 For instance, the proof in \cite{comaniciu2002mean} used an incorrect inequality evaluation to claim that the mode estimate sequence is a Cauchy sequence; see counterexamples given in \cite{LiHuWu2007}.
 Essentially the same flaw had been shared by \cite{arias2016estimation} in the discussion of consistency, which was subsequently amended in the errata \cite{Errata} to \cite{arias2016estimation}. \cite{carreira2007gaussian} claimed the convergence of the mode estimate sequence under the assumption that the MS algorithm uses the Gaussian kernel, on the basis of the fact that the MS algorithm under this assumption is an example of the expectation-maximization (EM) algorithm \cite{DempsterLairdRubin1977}.
-As pointed out by \cite{Aliyari2013}, however, this reasoning alone is not enough: the EM algorithm may not converge without additional conditions \cite{boyles1983convergence}.
+As pointed out by \cite{Aliyari2013}, however, this reasoning alone is not enough: the EM algorithm can be viewed as a sort of the MM algorithm and may not converge without additional conditions \cite{boyles1983convergence}, which is similar to the situation for the MS algorithm reviewed in Section~\ref{sec:Target}.

 Later studies have successfully provided some sufficient conditions for the convergence of the mode estimate sequence.
 In \cite{LiHuWu2007}, the convergence of the mode estimate sequence has been proved under the assumption that the KDE has a finite number of critical points inside the convex hull of data points.
 For example, when the Epanechnikov kernel is used, the KDE is shown to have a finite number of critical points, so that the result of \cite{LiHuWu2007} is applicable to provide a convergence guarantee.
 For the Epanechnikov kernel, something even stronger holds true: \cite{comaniciu1999mean} and \cite{Huang2018} proved that the MS algorithm converges in a finite number of iterations.
 Another instance for which the finiteness of critical points, and consequently the convergence of the mode estimate sequence, have been shown is the 1-dimensional KDE with the Gaussian kernel.
 See, e.g., \cite{Silverman1981} and \cite{CarreiraPerpinanWilliams2003}.
 However, it is not known whether the number of critical points of the KDE with the Gaussian kernel for the dimension $d\ge2$ is finite.
 See, e.g., \cite{Amendola2019}, where upper and lower bounds of the number of \emph{non-degenerate} critical points were given, whereas they wrote that the finiteness of the number of critical points is still open.
 Although \cite{Aliyari2015} provided a condition under which the KDE with the Gaussian kernel has a finite number of critical points, his condition requires taking the bandwidth of the kernel large enough.
 Under this condition, mode estimates to be obtained would have a large statistical bias.
 Furthermore, the KDE with a large bandwidth might even yield a far smaller number of mode estimates than the actual number of the true modes when the data-generating distribution has multiple modes.
 Therefore, its practical significance is quite obscure, in view of applications of the MS algorithm such as data clustering and mode estimation.
 Additionally, in the 1-dimensional case, \cite{Aliyari2013} proved the convergence of the mode estimate sequence for various kernels, by showing that its subsequence around a critical point becomes a bounded monotonic sequence.
 However, this proof strategy cannot be extended to the multi-dimensional case.